Willy Schaeffler: University of Denver

-In general competition, Denver placed in the top three 122 times out of 123 meets, with 100 of those being first-place.
+In overall competitions, Denver placed in the top three, 122 times out of 123 meets, with 100 of those being first-place.
 This record of wins and places stands unchallenged in the world to this day.
 Thirty-three of his racers were named to the NCAA All-American teams, and fifteen to Olympic and World Championship teams.
-Otto Tschudi, Marv Crawford, Keith Wegeman, and Chuck Ferries are among his premier Pioneers.
+Otto Tschudi, Marv Crawford, Keith Wegeman, and Chuck Ferries are among his premier D.U.
+Ski Team Pioneers.

 Design

-In 1957, Schaeffler became the Director of Ski Events for the 1960 Winter Olympics in Squaw Valley, California, and was responsible for designing the alpine courses.
+In 1957, Schaeffler became the Director of the Ski Events for the 1960 Winter Olympics in Squaw Valley, California, and was responsible for designing the alpine courses.
 It was here that he began his lifelong friendships and associations with both John F. Kennedy and Walt Disney.

 In the early 1970s, Schaeffler was part of the group that submitted the winning bid for the 1976 Winter Olympics for Denver in 1970; but this bid was withdrawn by the voters of Colorado in late 1972, and the games returned to Innsbruck in 1976 for a second time in twelve years.
-Schaeffler's work on the design of the runs at Squaw Valley had placed him in high demand around across North America and around the world as a ski area and ski run designer, and over the next two and a half decades, he consulted with dozens of ski resorts.
+Schaeffler's work on the design of the runs at Squaw Valley had placed him in high demand across North America and around the world as a ski area and ski run designer.
+Consequently, over the next two and a half decades, he consulted with scores of ski resorts.
 One of these was the original plan for what is today the Whistler Blackcomb resort, site of the alpine events of the 2010 Winter Olympics.
 His design for the downhill course, later named for Dave Murray, was used decades later as the main alpine course for those games.